-As shown in the flange diagram and chart below, the distance between hole centers for dimension A in a 2 inch Code 61 versus a Code 62 flange varies by as little as 0.062 inches and for dimension B is offset by a significant 0.75 inches.
+As shown in the flange connection diagram and chart below, the distance between hole centers for dimension A in a 2 inch Code 61 versus a Code 62 flange varies by as little as 0.062 inches and for dimension B is offset by a significant 0.75 inches.

 Although many SAE 4-bolt hydraulic flanges might look alike or different flanges and fittings might appear to be compatible, that is usually not the case.
 SAE Code 61, SAE Code 62 and Caterpillar 4-bolt flanges have dimensional variations and slight differences in configuration, plus the differences in allowable working pressure do not allow them to be used together or interchanged.
-Take the example from on the The Fluid Power Safety Institute™ website:
+Take the example from on The Fluid Power Safety Institute™ website:

 A diesel mechanic was installing a new hydraulic motor onto a machine.
-While reconnecting the hydraulic hose he inadvertently used a 4-bolt split flange that did not line up with the holes on the motor housing.
+While reconnecting the hydraulic hose he inadvertently used a 4-bolt split flange connection that did not line up with the holes on the motor housing.
 Suspecting the holes in the motor were not tapped in the proper place he filed the holes in an attempt to have them line up with the flange.
 He essentially modified a 6,000 PSI SAE Code 62 4-bolt flange to mate with a 3,000 PSI SAE Code 61 motor.

-This was an unfortunate mistake and one that could have been catastrophic to the system if it had been the other way around; modifying a 3,000 PSI bolt flange with a 6,000 PSI motor.
+This was an unfortunate mistake and one that could have been catastrophic to the system if it had been the other way around; modifying a 3,000 PSI bolt flange connection with a 6,000 PSI motor.
 An obvious system failure would have occurred, or worse, a system failure that blew the assembly off causing severe damage or physical harm.
 This is a prime example of the importance of using only matched and properly rated components.

 This blog is an excerpt from our latest whitepaper, The Major Advantages of Flanges and Flange Fittings.